pyg-team/pytorch_geometric/CONTRIBUTING.md

 If you do not want to format your code manually, we recommend to use [`yapf`](https://github.com/google/yapf).

 2. Ensure that the entire test suite passes and that code coverage roughly stays at 100%.
-Please be encouraged to also provide a test with your submitted code.
+Please feel encouraged to provide a test with your submitted code.

 ```
 python setup.py test